 What are the Effects of Marijuana?

-No matter how it gets into the system, physicians indicate that it affects virtually every organ in the body, including the nervous system and the immune system.
-What really happens when you smoke pot is that the body immediately absorbs THC, or tetrahydrocannabinol, the chemical responsible for most of marijuana’s psychological effects.
-If the THC is baked in a brownie or other item, it may take much longer for the body to absorb as it has to break down in the stomach before it enters the bloodstream.
+Regardless of the method of consumption, physicians assert that marijuana affects nearly every organ in the body, including the nervous and immune systems.
+When marijuana is smoked, the body rapidly absorbs tetrahydrocannabinol (THC), the chemical responsible for most of marijuana’s psychological effects.
+If THC is ingested through food, like a brownie, it may take longer for the body to absorb as it needs to break down in the stomach before entering the bloodstream.

-Effects are noticed right after smoking and within 3-4 hours if ingested.
-Specifically, smoking pot can increase the heart rate by as much as two times for up to 3 hours and it may induce a heart attack right after use.
-It can also increase bleeding, lower blood pressure, and affect your blood sugar, as well.
-Although it’s logical, there is not enough evidence to suggest higher odds of lung cancer for smoking marijuana, but it does tend to irritate the lungs leading to the colds and other lung related problems of heavy pot smokers.
+The effects of marijuana are noticeable immediately after smoking and within 3-4 hours if ingested.
+Smoking marijuana can increase heart rate by up to two times for up to 3 hours and may even trigger a heart attack shortly after use.
+It can also lead to increased bleeding, lowered blood pressure, and affect blood sugar levels.
+Although there is not enough evidence to suggest a higher risk of lung cancer from smoking marijuana, heavy use can irritate the lungs and lead to respiratory issues and colds.

-Bradford (2015) presents that THC acts much like the natural cannabinoid chemicals made by the body.
-The cannabinoid receptors are concentrated in certain areas of the brain associated with thinking, memory, pleasure, coordination and time perception.
-THC attaches to these receptors and activates them and affects the memory, pleasure, movements, thinking, concentration, coordination, and sensory and time perception.
+According to Bradford (2015), THC behaves similarly to the natural cannabinoid chemicals produced by the body.
+Cannabinoid receptors are concentrated in specific areas of the brain associated with thinking, memory, pleasure, coordination, and time perception.
+THC attaches to these receptors, activating them and influencing memory, pleasure, movement, thinking, concentration, coordination, sensory perception, and time perception.

-Marijuana’s medicinal uses can be traced back as early as 2737 B.C., when the emperor of China, Shen Neng, touted cannabis tea as a treatment for gout, rheumatism, malaria and even poor memory.
-It was so successful that its benefits as a medicine spread throughout Asia, the Middle East and then to Africa and India, where Hindu sects used it for pain and stress relief.
+The medicinal uses of marijuana can be traced back as early as 2737 B.C., when Chinese Emperor Shen Neng endorsed cannabis tea as a treatment for various ailments, including gout, rheumatism, malaria, and memory problems.
+Its medicinal benefits spread throughout Asia, the Middle East, Africa, and India, where Hindu sects used it for pain and stress relief.

-Today, Loria and Welsh (2015) indicate that there are some great medical benefits of marijuana for certain disorders such as glaucoma, lung treatment, epilepsy, seizure disorders, cancer treatment, anxiety reduction, slowing of Alzheimer’s disease, pain reduction in Multiple Sclerosis, reduced muscle spasms, treatment for effects of hepatitis C, Crohn’s disease and other bowel disorders, arthritis, Parkinson’s disease and others.
-Of course this is why over 1/2 of the United States have now approved medical marijuana use.
+Today, Loria and Welsh (2015) note several significant medical benefits of marijuana for various conditions, including glaucoma, lung diseases, epilepsy, seizure disorders, cancer treatment, anxiety reduction, slowing the progression of Alzheimer’s disease, pain relief in multiple sclerosis, muscle spasms, hepatitis C treatment effects, Crohn’s disease, arthritis, Parkinson’s disease, and more.
+This is why over half of the United States has approved medical marijuana use.

 Marijuana and Hearing

-Practicing in a state where marijuana is legal presents some interesting patients and very interesting interviews.
-Many anecdotal discussions (personal and online review) about the effects of marijuana on hearing reference a 1976 study by Liedgren, Odkvist, Davis and Fredrickson.
-Although some online posts as well as patient discussions offer suggestions that the drug made their hearing better, Liedgren et al. reported no hearing changes in virtually all auditory evaluations performed pre-and post-marijuana smoking.
+Practicing audiology in a state where marijuana is legal presents unique patient encounters and intriguing discussions.
+Many anecdotal reports, both personal and online, reference a 1976 study by Liedgren, Odkvist, Davis, and Fredrickson when discussing the effects of marijuana on hearing.
+While some online posts and patient conversations suggest that marijuana may improve hearing, Liedgren et al. found no significant changes in auditory evaluations performed before and after marijuana smoking.